 Federal law restricts this drug to use by or on the order of a licensed veterinarian.

-EASOTIC® suspension contains 1.11 mg/mL hydrocortisone aceponate, 15.1 mg/mL miconazole nitrate and 1.5 mg/mL gentamicin sulfate.
+EASOTIC® Otic Suspension contains 1.11 mg/mL hydrocortisone aceponate, 17.4 mg/mL miconazole nitrate and 1.5 mg/mL gentamicin (as sulfate).
 The inactive ingredient is a semi-liquid petroleum jelly.

 Verify that the tympanic membrane is intact.
 Shake well before each use.

-Priming the canister: Prior to the first use of the dosing canister, prime the pump by depressing the pump 1 to 2 times to fill the clear canula (tip) with a full dose of product.
+Priming the canister: Prior to the first use of the dosing container, press firmly on the pump several times until the product fills the nozzle (canula tip) with a full dose of product.

-Carefully insert the canula into the affected external ear canal(s) and apply 1 mL (a single pump) of suspension once per day for 5 days.
+Carefully insert the canula into the affected external ear canal(s) and apply 1 mL (a single pump) of Otic Suspension once per day for 5 days.
 Wash hands after usage.